brotheralameen1/PenetrationTestingTools/Missing SRI/README.md

 2. If it's not there and tools like nuclei identified it to be a potential vulnerability tied to Missing SRI then you can confirm this with the last step
 3. Use your Browser Debugger Console to run this script: alert("This is malicious script!") and if you see a dialog box then you've confirmed the presence of the vulnerability.

 Please use this tool responsibly; I will not be responsible for any harm or misuse you perform using this tool.
-This tool is only used to confirm the vulnerability and report to HackerOne and doesn't contain any malicious entries that can harm a system and is meant to be for educational and testing purposes (for bug bounty hunters) only.
+This tool is only used to confirm the vulnerability and report to HackerOne and doesn't contain any malicious entries that can harm a system and is meant to be for educational and testing purposes (for bug bounty hunters and cybersecurity analyst) only.